Inverse mean curvature flow with outer obstacle: Introduction

 \textbf{Acknowledgements}.

-I would like to thank Luca Benatti, Mattia Fogagnolo and Luciano Mari for inspiring discussions during the conference ``Recent advances in comparison geometry'' in Hangzhou, China.
-I'm also grateful to Hubert Bray, Demetre Kazaras and Chao Li for their interests in the topic of this paper. \TODO{update the acknowledgement before posting.}
+The author would like to thank Luca Benatti, Mattia Fogagnolo and Luciano Mari for inspiring discussions during the conference ``Recent advances in comparison geometry'' in Hangzhou, China.
+I'm also grateful to Hubert Bray, Gerhard Huisken, Demetre Kazaras and Chao Li for their interest in the topic of this paper. \TODO{update the acknowledgement before posting.}